JetBrains/teamcity-documentation/topics/teamcity-addin-for-nunit.md

 See original blog post on this issue [http://nunit.com/blogs/?p=56](http://nunit.com/blogs/?p=56)

-__Environment variables__ If you need to configure environment variables for NUnit explicitly, specify an environment variable with the value reference of `%system.teamcity.dotnet.nunitaddin%`.
+__Environment variables__ If you need to configure environment variables for NUnit explicitly, specify an environment variable with the value reference of `%\system.teamcity.dotnet.nunitaddin%`.
 See [Configuring Build Parameters](configuring-build-parameters.md) for details.